-Wireless seems to be a no-brainer choice when it comes to choosing a network for your small business.
+Wireless seems to be a no-brainer choice when it comes to choosing a network for your business.
 Wireless access has become so common that many of us find ourselves a bit miffed when we’re “left stranded” without Wi-Fi.
-But when you’re a small business owner just starting out or thinking about re-configuring your network, the decision to choose wired or wireless networking is far from obvious.
+But when you’re a business owner just starting out or thinking about re-configuring your network, the decision to choose wired or wireless networking is far from obvious.

 Wireless is often the default recommendation of business technology consultants because it’s perceived to be cost effective compared to wiring an entire facility and its workstations.
 Many small to mid-sized businesses go with a wireless network because it lets them share a single Internet connection while accessing communal files, peripherals and software.
 Set up a few access points and voila—everything is connected and accessible from outside of your four walls.
 Employees are more productive and data is stored centrally.

 Wireless networked offices are tidy and neat environments since cables don’t connect the workstations.
 Employees’ workspaces aren’t limited to where network wires can reach or already exist.
 Plus, there’s the liability to consider if an employee or customer trips over the wires.
 And there is the draw of being able to offer Wi-Fi access to customers as a perk.